 I hope this idea and process is useful for you, either now or in the future.
 Leave a comment and let me know if you’ve given it a try and how it went for you.
 Do you have a story that might inspire others?
 Please share.

-If you need help developing a plan to get started decluttering your life, the DECLUTTER LIKE A WARRIOR: DECLUTTERING SYSTEM was designed to help you do exactly that.
+If you need help developing a plan to get started decluttering your life, the DECLUTTER YOUR LIFE: DECLUTTERING SYSTEM was designed to help you do exactly that.

 When you’re done decluttering, you may be ready to develop a plan for the next phase of your life.
 These LIFE PLANNING ESSENTIALS are available to help you with that process.
 They can work wonders helping you recharge and refocus your life.